dmranck/ticketutil/README.rst

 tools are JIRA, RT, Redmine, Bugzilla, and ServiceNow.
 All tools support HTTP Basic authentication, while JIRA and RT also support Kerberos authentication.
-Additionally, Bugzilla supports API key authentication and Jira supports Personal Access Token authentication.
+Additionally, Bugzilla supports API key authentication and Jira supports API Token authentication (for Jira Cloud) and Personal Access Token authentication.

 This module allows you to create tickets, add comments, edit ticket fields, and change the status of tickets in each tool.
 Additional